 Types of contraceptive devices

-A contraceptive diaphragm is a reversible non-hormonal method of barrier contraception which prevents fertilization by not allowing the entry of sperms into the uterine cavity through the cervix.
-It is a cup-shaped soft silicone device which is designed to be fitted over the cervix through the vagina before sexual intercourse.
-This covers the external opening of the cervix and obstructs the passage of sperms.
+A contraceptive diaphragm is a reversible non-hormonal method of barrier contraception that prevents fertilization by not allowing the entry of sperms into the uterine cavity through the cervix.

+A diaphragm is a cup-shaped soft silicone device that is designed to be fitted over the cervix through the vagina before sexual intercourse.
+This covers the external opening of the cervix and obstructs the passage of sperm.
 A diaphragm is always used with a spermicide to kill any sperms which come into contact with its upper surface, which is in contact with the cervix.

 Insertion of the diaphragm

 The vaginal diaphragm is meant to be inserted into the vagina up to three hours before any act of vaginal intercourse.
 Spermicide should be put inside the concave side and also smeared liberally over the convex surface.
 It should be left in place for at least six hours afterward, but never more than 30 hours in all, to prevent the risk of infection.